Zuckerberg said, “They know we didn’t actually graduate, right?”

 This year, elite schools saw an increase in applications and selectivity.
-Research indicates there is no difference in adult income between students who attended highly selective schools and students with similar SAT scores who attended less selective schools.
+Research indicates no difference in adult income between students who attended highly selective schools and students with similar SAT scores who attended less demanding schools.
 At least for long-term earnings, where you go may not be critical, as long as you attend classes and graduate.

 There are hundreds of careers which don’t require a degree.
 And they all share one thing in common.
 They require results, and in many cases, years of hard work and study to achieve success.

 Attending a high-profile college will provide you with networks and a powerful brand.
 Therefore, if you have the talent and motivation to become an elite member of U.S. society, an elite college diploma might help.

 While looking at over 11,000 successful leaders, they rarely encountered people who came from extremely poor or disadvantaged backgrounds.
 Helping disadvantaged talented students enter elite schools could promote diversity among future leaders.